-At Mountain Rose our dogs mean the world to us.
-We therefore adhere to a strict guideline in which we only provide the very best foods for our dogs.
+At Mountain Rose, our dogs mean the world to us.
+We, therefore, adhere to a strict guideline in which we only provide the very best foods for our dogs.
 We're not talking "pretty good" foods, but only the best of the best.
-Having performed our own extensive research in dog foods, and with first hand experience along with the strongest recommendations from well qualified DVM's and other reputable experienced breeders, we have concluded that there are actually several brands we recommend.
+Along with our own first-hand experience and with the strongest recommendations from well qualified DVM's and other reputable experienced breeders, we have concluded that there are actually several brands we recommend.
 A few of those brands are Purina Pro-Plan, Taste of the Wild, Natures Domain, Life's Abundance, and Blue Buffalo.

 We see a lot of puppy adoption applications and consistently see concerning answers to one of our questions...
 "What happened to the previous dog you owned?".
 The answer, nearly 90% of the time, is that their dog died of cancer!!
 That is a shockingly high percentage in our opinion.

-Over the last 25 years at Mountain Rose, we have not seen ANY of our dogs die of cancer.
-NONE!
+Over the last 25 years, very few of our dogs have passed on due to cancer.
 Our border collie "Zoro" who recently died at the age of 16 (114 in dog years), had simply called it quits.
 He came up on the deck one day and just laid down and that was that.
 The interesting thing about Zoro is that he sired his last litter at the age of 15 (that's 107 years old in dog years).
-Of course we know he had good genes, but he also had an excellent diet and lots of steady exercise.
+Of course we know he had good genes, but he also had an excellent diet, lots of steady exercise and lots of love.

-Here is some additional information about Dog nutrition.
-We hope you will find it interesting and informative.
+Here's some additional information about Dog nutrition that we hope you will find it interesting and informative.

 Can something as simple as carefully reading a dog-food label add three to five years to your pet’s life?
 Can the wrong bite of an ostensibly healthy fruit have nasty and lasting consequences?
 Does your dog need a diet—and would you know if he did?
 For pups as for people, scientists are constantly re-examining and revising the official live-longer-and-better guidelines.